felixwaldbach/mirrorserver/README.md

 Go to Desktop and run following:
 ```
-cd Desktop
 touch launch.sh
 chmod 777 launch.sh
 ```

-Then copy the content of launch.sh from Github...
+Then copy the content of launch.sh from Github

-The Raspberry Pi should also come with the launch.sh script on the Desktop.
-This script is setup as an auto script that runs after every boot automatically.
+The Raspberry Pi should already come with the launch.sh script on the Desktop.
+This script is setup as an auto-script that runs after every boot automatically.
 **This can be achieved by running following steps:**
+Type:
 ```
 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
 ```